Membership Proposal Procedure

 Process for Proposing a New Member

-- Request a "Membership Proposal Form" from the Membership Committee by clicking here.
+- Download a "Membership Proposal Form" from the Membership Committee by clicking here.

-- Identify four other members who know the candidate well enough to write a letter of support.
+- Identify two other members who know the candidate well enough to write a letter of support.

-- Make sure your candidate is acquainted with at least two members of the Membership Committee or the Club's Board of Directors.
+- Make sure your candidate is acquainted with a member of the Membership Committee or the Club's Board of Directors.

-- Submit the completed proposal form, along with all five letters of support, to the Membership Committee by clicking here.
+- Submit the completed proposal form, along with all three letters of support as a bundled package, to the Membership Committee by clicking here.

 Only after the completed form and all letters are on file with the Membership Committee will a candidate be considered for membership.
 As a general rule, the completed form must be submitted by October 30th in order for a candidate to be considered for the following summer.